-The condensed consolidated interim financial statements have been prepared on the historical cost basis except for certain financial instruments, which are measured at fair value as described in Note 3.
+The condensed consolidated interim financial statements have been prepared on the historical cost basis except for certain financial instruments, which are measured at fair value.

 The condensed consolidated interim financial statements are presented in Canadian dollars, which is also the Company's functional currency.